HenryLoenwind/enderio-wiki/Dark-Helm.md

 It can be enchanted with any Helmet Enchantments (Vanilla or Modded).

+When it is powered, it has extra Armor and Armor Toughness:

+* Not Powered: + 2 Armor and + 1 Armor Toughness
+* Powered: + 3 Armor and + 2 Armor Toughness

 ## Dark Steel Upgrades:
 * Apiarist's Hat (Forestry Integration)
   - Protection against bees